Silverthrone Caldera: Structure

-The Silverthrone Caldera is a roughly circular subsidence structure about 20 km wide in the central part of the Coast Crystalline Complex.
+The Silverthrone Caldera is a roughly 25 km long and 20 km wide subsidence structure in the central Coast Crystalline Complex.
 Such structures form when magma chambers are partially emptied during volcanic eruptions, resulting in the land surface subsiding and the area above the magma chamber collapsing.
-Subsidence of the area above the magma chamber results in the formation of steep-sided ring faults which are cylindrical fractures around the edges of calderas.
+Subsidence of the area above the magma chamber results in the formation of steep-sided ring faults; these are cylindrical fractures around the edges of calderas.
 Calderas as large as Silverthrone form as a result of massive Plinian eruptions, which send ash columns high into the stratosphere and create large-scale pyroclastic flows.
 These caldera-forming eruptions are orders of magnitude larger than the 1980 eruption of Mount St. Helens; they range from 6 to 8 on the Volcanic Explosivity Index.
 Their extreme explosivity is caused by silica-rich magma which cools on the land surface in the form of volcanic rocks such as dacite and rhyolite.
-Reconnaissance mapping of volcanic rocks associated with the Silverthrone Caldera prior to 1980 indicates it is one of the largest centres of Quaternary felsic (Note: Felsic pertains to magmatic rocks that are enriched with silicon, oxygen, aluminum, sodium and potassium.) volcanism in British Columbia.
+Silverthrone is one of the largest centres of Quaternary acidic volcanism in British Columbia as determined from reconnaissance mapping.

-The inferred boundaries of the Silverthrone Caldera are exposed to the south and west whereas the northern and eastern boundaries are buried under volcanic deposits and glacial ice, respectively.
-Unlike the neighbouring Franklin Glacier Complex whose volcanic rocks have been mostly eroded away to expose underlying subvolcanic intrusions, the Silverthrone Caldera still possesses mainly volcanic rocks.
-The main volcanic rocks at the caldera are rhyolites, dacites, andesites and basaltic andesites which comprise breccias, lava domes, lava flows and volcanic cones.
-Deep dissection of these volcanic deposits by erosion has created the current rugged topography, although some of them remain hidden at higher elevations under glacial ice of the Ha-Iltzuk Icefield.
-The volcanic deposits extend over a distance of more than 25 km and vary in elevation from near sea level to 2860 m or 3160 m.
-They have a volume of at least twice as much as that of the Mount Meager complex, which consists of 20 km3 of volcanic rocks.
+Silverthrone is similar in size to the much younger Aira Caldera in Southern Kyushu, Japan.
+Its inferred boundaries are exposed to the south and west whereas the northern and eastern boundaries are obscured under volcanic deposits and glacial ice, respectively.
+Unlike the neighbouring Franklin Glacier Complex, whose volcanic rocks have been mostly eroded away to expose underlying subvolcanic intrusions, Silverthrone still possesses mainly volcanic rocks.
+The main volcanic rocks found at the caldera are rhyolites, dacites, andesites and basaltic andesites which comprise breccias, lava domes, lava flows and volcanic cones.
+Deep dissection of these volcanic deposits by erosion has created the current rugged topography, although some of them remain hidden under glacial ice at higher elevations.
+The volcanic deposits extend over a distance of more than 25 km and vary in elevation from near sea level to 2860 or 3160 m.
+They have a volume at least twice as that of the Mount Meager complex, which consists of 20 km3 of volcanic rocks.

 Underlying the eruptive products of the Silverthrone Caldera are older rocks of the Coast Plutonic Complex.
 This 1700 km long and 50–175 km wide geological feature is the largest magmatic arc of the North American Cordillera and one of the largest subduction-related plutonic rock assemblages on Earth.
-Dominated by tonalite, diorite and quartz diorite, the Coast Plutonic Complex is also one of the least felsic batholith-like belts encircling the Pacific Ocean.
+Dominated by tonalite, diorite and quartz diorite, the Coast Plutonic Complex is also one of the least felsic (Note: Felsic pertains to magmatic rocks that are enriched with silicon, oxygen, aluminum, sodium and potassium.) batholith-like belts encircling the Pacific Ocean.
 It is Early Jurassic-to-Paleogene in age and formed during a time when large-scale terrane and magmatic accretion led to significant continental growth in the North American Cordillera.